Journal

 Weddings are a monumental moment in a person's life whether they be a small and intimate backyard function or an over-the-top affair.
 No matter the kind of occasion, we are always incredibly proud and more than delighted to play a part in the special milestone.

-One of our loyal customers is on the trail of the perfect Ulster coat to complete his collection.
-The Case of the Fifth Coat.
 Seeking a modern take on the classic design, the clues were everywhere and led to a coat made of a robust 25 oz, 3/4 in Grey Herringbone wool, by Dugdale Bros & Co. of Huddersfield, Yorkshire, makers of fine cloth since 1896.

 In the years 2012 and 2013, a trend of holographic apparel and accessories seemed to make waves among teeny boppers and young trend setters.
 Though the multicoloured chrome palette didn't pick up among men's clothing, it did transform into the iridescent trend we see among all forms of fashion today.